virus; contagious; warts; plantar; wart; skin; feet ;

 Follow the advice on getting rid of warts, but don't be surprised if they come back again, as they are very persistent little horrors!

-Teenage girls are now able to be vaccinated against the type of HPV which can cause genital warts and may go on to cause cervical cancer (cancer of the lower end of the uterus).
+Teenage girls and boys are now able to be vaccinated against the type of HPV which can cause genital warts and may go on to cause cervical cancer (cancer of the lower end of the uterus).

 We've provided this information to help you to understand important things about staying healthy and happy.
 However, if you feel sick or unhappy, it is important to tell your mum or dad, a teacher or another grown-up.